 There are a thousand châteaux in the Bordeaux wine region which makes it almost impossible to choose just a few when you visit this region.
-However, if your timing is right, you might be visiting during one of the open doors weekends taking place at the wineries of Bordeaux throughout the year.
+However, if your timing is right, you might be visiting during one of the open-door weekends taking place at the wineries of Bordeaux throughout the year.
 There are around 60 different appellations in the Bordeaux wine region with many of them hosting “Portes Ouvertes” (open doors) weekends at least once a year.
 These events are usually hosted by the wineries of each appellation and include free tastings, tours, and activities for kids.

-In this article, I will be listing all the open doors weekends in the wineries in chronological order.
+In this article, I will be listing all the open-door weekends in the wineries in chronological order.
 Don’t worry If you’re visiting outside of these specific dates, many of these châteaux offer tours and tastings (by appointment).
 In the article, I will also recommend my favorite wineries to visit in each appellation of Bordeaux wine.
 The list is long so let’s go!

 Most of these wineries in the Bordeaux region are reachable by car only, so if you want to learn how to visit wineries in Bordeaux by public transport, read this article.